 If Your Claim is Denied

 An administrator of the Alaska Fishermen’s must approve each claim for a fisherman to receive benefits.
-If you get a result that says the administrator cannot approve your claim, it may just mean that the administrator needs more information.
+If you get a result that says the administrator cannot approve your claim, it may just mean the administrator needs more information.
 It does not necessarily mean that you have been denied benefits.
-When this happens, further review is needed and a final decision is made by the Fishermen’s Fund Advisory and Appeals Council at their next meeting.
-It can take up to four weeks to receive a decision from the Council.

-If you want to make a claim to the Alaska Fishermen’s Fund, keep in mind that it is designed to be a source of last resort for compensation for medical care.
-You will be expected to have exhausted other resources first, including health insurance and public programs before applying for compensation.
-If you need assistance deciding whether or not you can make a claim or going through the process of applying or appealing, you can contact a lawyer experienced in maritime law and the commercial fishing industry.
+If you want to claim the Alaska Fishermen’s Fund, remember that it is designed to be a source of last resort for compensation for medical care.
+Before applying for compensation, you will be expected to have exhausted other resources first, including health insurance and public programs.